linuxontheweb/LOTW/README.md

 First, clone this repo (duh)!

-Then, start the server with nodejs (uses the default port, 8080):
+Then, start the site server with nodejs (uses the default port, 8080):

 `$ node site.js`